-Our Fat Cat Fund research shows 96% of Australians would be better off in a low cost index fund than a typical balanced super fund because of inefficient operations and high cost active management.
-This is the single biggest drain on the super system, costing over $17 billion each year.
+Our annual Fat Cat Funds research shows 90% of Australians would be better off in a low cost index fund than a typical balanced super fund because of inefficient operations and high cost active management.
+This is the single biggest drain on the super system, costing billions each year.

 Professor Nicholas Morris of UNSW made the same discovery about expensive active management which he published in “Management and Regulation of Pension Schemes: Australia – A Cautionary Tale” (Routledge, 2018).

 Other regulators around the world are coming to the same conclusion too, most recently the European Securities and Markets Authority (ESMA) who published ‘Performance and costs of retail investment products in the EU’.